10 of the best National Landscapes in the UK

 Dorset

-Stretching from the red cliffs of the Jurassic Coast and the towering stacks at Studland, to the rolling green hills on the border with Somerset, Dorset AONB contains some of the most inspiring landscapes in the UK.
+Stretching from the red cliffs of the Jurassic Coast and the towering stacks at Studland, to the rolling green hills on the border with Somerset, Dorset National Landscape contains some of the most inspiring landscapes in the UK.
 Highlights include the iconic stone arch at Durdle Door, the seashell-shaped bay at Lulworth Cove, and Golden Cap, the highest point on the South Coast – and that’s without venturing inland!

 Immerse yourself in the landscape by wandering the South West Coast Path, taking a coasteering adventure off the Jurassic Coast or chugging through the countryside on the Swanage Railway.
-Keep your eyes peeled for an array of wildlife too; around 80% of the countryside’s species of birds, butterflies and mammals can be found in the Dorset AONB, as well as all six of the native British reptiles.
+Keep your eyes peeled for an array of wildlife too; around 80% of the countryside’s species of birds, butterflies and mammals can be found in the Dorset National Landscape, as well as all six of the native British reptiles.

 Check out our Dorset cottages